 First place: $750

 Second place: $500

 People's choice: $750

-The first place winner will be entered in the Midwest Association of Graduate Schools competition in April.
+The first place winner will be entered in the Midwestern Association of Graduate Schools competition in March.
 In the event the first place winner is unable to attend, the second place winner will attend.
 Prizes are taxable.

-Any current Illinois State master's or doctoral student is eligible.
-Competitors must submit an advisor consent form.
-Graduates are not eligible to compete.
+Any Illinois State master's or doctoral student enrolled during the current academic year is eligible.
+The 10 university finalists must submit an advisor consent form.

 Each college selects a winner(s).
 Colleges have the choice to run their own heats or nominate students.
 For information about your college's competition, contact your college research coordinator: